-As such, staff reviewed two tiers of loans: (1) the 29 schools opening in 2014-15 that were considered priority one schools; and (2) the 16 schools that have already opened in 2013-14 that were classified as priority two schools.
-Loan requests from priority one schools opening next year totaled \$7.1 million, while loan requests from priority two totaled \$3.95 million.
-The total loan request of \$11.05 million exceeds available loan funds of \$10.5 million.
-In addition, four schools withdrew their applications, and 2 were deemed ineligible.
-Authority staff has not begun the review of the 10 late applications at this time.
+As such, staff reviewed two tiers of loans: (1) the 33 schools opening in 2014-15 that were considered priority one schools; and (2) the 17 schools that have already opened in 2013-14 that were classified as priority two schools.
+Loan requests from priority one schools opening next year totaled \$8.1 million, while loan requests from priority two totaled approximately \$4.1 million.
+The total loan request was \$12.2 million.
+So far, staff has deemed 40 schools eligible that were approved for a loan at past board meetings.
+Four schools withdrew their applications and four others were deemed ineligible.
+The Authority's staff has just finished the two remaining on-time application reviews with approximately \$500,000 left in the revolving loan fund.
+The Authority has deemed only one of these applicants eligible for a loan; therefore, the staff will begin reviews of the 10 late applications in order to award one last loan this funding round.